top of page

 Semi-Permanent Exhibits

-CAAAM's semi-permanent exhibit features the Calhoun Colored School and the Rosenwald Schools in Pickens County.
+CAAAM's semi-permanent exhibits featured the Calhoun Colored School and the Rosenwald Schools in Pickens County.

-Please note the exhibition on Early African American Education and Briggs v.
+Please note the exhibitions on Early African American Education and Briggs v.
 Elliot are no longer on display at this time.

 The opening of our new sports exhibition, Sincerely, Daniel, is now on display.